 Experience Saint Louis like a Local

 See a Cardinals baseball game, visit the Budweiser brewery and eat at Pappy’s Smokehouse in Saint Louis.
-Experience your day as recommended by a Saint Louis Local and then go and take the picture with the Arch.
+Experience your day as recommended by a Saint Louis local and then go and take a picture with the Arch. (not so local, but worth it!)
+If you have more time, visit the Science Museum and the Zoo! (both are free!!)

 Watch the Northern Lights in Alaska